 How much it's worth: You can deduct up to $2,500.

-Loans that qualify: Generally, only loans taken out to pay for qualified education expenses are eligible.
+Loans that qualify: Generally, only loans taken out to pay for qualified education expenses are eligible; this includes Parent PLUS loans.
 Qualified expenses generally include the total cost of attending an eligible school of higher education (as either an undergraduate or a graduate student), as well as tuition, fees, room and board, books, supplies, equipment, and any other necessary expenses.

 In addition, you must have paid for or incurred these expenses within a reasonable amount of time from when you took out the loan.
-The expenses also must have been for your education during an academic period when you were an eligible student.
+The expenses also must have been for the student's education during an academic period when he or she an eligible student.